Basic data reduction

 Introduction

-.
-But the techniques apply just as well to data streams from real sensors.
+, but the techniques apply just as well to data streams

 Input data